Kolkata man had also made threat calls to Maha CM, Pawar: ATS | Law-Order

 Kolkata man had also made threat calls to Maha CM, Pawar: ATS

-A Kolkata resident, arrested on Friday for allegedly making threatening calls to Shiv Sena MP Sanjay Raut, had also made similar calls at residences of Maharashtra Chief Minister Uddhav Thackeray, state home minister Anil Deshmukh and NCP chief Sharad Pawar, ATS officials said on Saturday.
-The accused, Palash Bose, had claimed himself to be a member of Dawood Ibrahim's gang while making these phone calls, they said.
+A Kolkata resident, held on Friday for allegedly making threatening calls to Shiv Sena MP Sanjay Raut recently, had also made similar calls at residences of Maharashtra Chief Minister Uddhav Thackeray, state home minister Anil Deshmukh and NCP chief Sharad Pawar, ATS officials said here on Saturday.
+The accused, Palash Bose, had claimed himself to be a member of Dawood Ibrahim's gang while allegedly making these phone calls earlier this month, they said.

 An official said Bose (49) had lived in Dubai for more than 15 years and returned to Kolkata a few years ago.
 "He made these calls by using a SIM card which he had procured from Dubai," he said, adding that Bose told investigators that he had also used international SIM cards to make these calls.